BillClinton/Appunto-Auth/README.md

 RewriteRule ^(.*)$ /index.php/$1 [L]

 ```
-add resources to the RewriteEngine line like this:
+add resources to the RewriteCond line like this:
 ```
 RewriteEngine on
 RewriteCond $1 !^(index\.php|images|robots\.txt|resources)